Semantic-Syntactic Discrepancy in Images (SSDI): Learning Meaning and Order of Features from Natural Images: Extra qualitative results

 \subsection{Semantic clustering and segmentation}

-In the below Fig.\ref{fig:celeba_seg} and Fig.\ref{fig:sun_seg} we show selected part-level semantic segmentations on CelebA face images and SUN-RGBD room scene images, respectively.
-All samples are in the trainsets.
-The segmentations displayed by generated by trained ResNet18 and trained ResNet50 encoder-decoder, respectively.
+Figure~\ref{fig:celeba_seg} and Figure~\ref{fig:sun_seg} show selected part semantics obtained on CelebA face images and SUN-RGBD room scene images, respectively.
+All samples are from the train set.
+The displayed part semantics masks are generated by trained ResNet-18 and trained ResNet-50 encoder-decoder, respectively.